DarshJainme/coa_project/README.md

 Edge Detection : First run the cpp file and then run the python file .
 Heat Simulation : Directly run the python file .

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-For questions or feedback, reach out to your-email@example.com.
+For questions or feedback, reach out to kartik_s@cs.iitr.ac.in.